Thursday, March 29, 2007

 That rare work of art that thrills the senses and the mind.

 Last August, I caught a screening of Jean-Pierre Melville's 1969 masterpiece Army of Shadows during its first-ever US release.
-I had a feeling, at the time, that I wouldn't see a better film in 2006.
+I had a feeling that I wouldn't see a better film in 2006.
 I didn't, and it topped my list for the year.
-(It also topped the lists of local critics Sheila Benson and Annie Wagner.)
+It also topped the lists of local critics Sheila Benson and Annie Wagner.

-etc.), here for the Amazon listing, and here for my original review.
+For more information about Spine #385, click here for the Criterion Collection listing, here for the Amazon listing, and here for my review.

 Friday, March 2, 2007